hutt94/Component-Level_OBI_Retrieval/README.md

 For more details about the dataset, please refer to [here](https://github.com/hutt94/Component-Level_OBI_Retrieval/tree/main/OBI_Component_20).

-Considering copyright issues, if you need to use this dataset, please provide the following information (either in Chinese or English) in an email to cszkhu@comp.hkbu.edu.hk, and we will provide you with the dataset download link within 5 working days after receiving your email:
+Considering copyright issues, if you need to use this dataset, please provide the following information (either in Chinese or English) in an email to cszkhu@comp.hkbu.edu.hk, and we will provide you with the dataset download link within 5 working days after receiving your email (**It should be a valid .edu email that matches your institution**):
 1. your name,
 2. your institution,
 3. the intended use of the dataset,